David Sassoon & Co.: History

-In 1907 the United Kingdom signed a treaty agreeing to gradually eliminate the opium exports to China over the next decade while China agreed to eliminate domestic production over that period.
-Following this treaty David Sassoon & Co. retreated from the opium trade, eventually stopping it completely, although this had been one of its principal business interests for a long time.
+In 1907 the United Kingdom signed a treaty agreeing to gradually eliminate the opium trafficked to China over the next decade while China agreed to eliminate domestic production over that period.
+Following this treaty David Sassoon & Co. retreated from the opium trafficking, eventually stopping it completely, although this had been one of its principal business interests for a long time.

 Upon Sir Edward Sassoon's death in 1912 his uncle Frederick David Sassoon (1853–1917), the youngest son of David Sassoon, was the dominant person in the company.
 After Frederick Sassoon's death in 1917 David Gubbay (1865–1928), a cousin, became chairman until his own death in 1926.
 With Gubbay ended the direct involvement of the Sassoon family in the management of David Sassoon & Co..
 Sir Philip Sassoon's (1888–1939) participation in the management of the company as chairman was only nominal although he held on holding shares in it.

 After the Second World War David Sassoon & Co. was "a shadow of the firm it had been at the turn of the century".
 In 1982 David Sassoon & Co. was sold for around £2 million to the London stockbroker Rowe Rudd.
 Although now fully controlled by Rowe Rudd, David Sassoon & Co continued to operate independently from an office in Haymarket in London's West End.

 Eventually David Sassoon & Co was sold to UBS of Switzerland.
 The firms' assets in Asia were later sold by UBS to Sassoon & Co an investment house founded by David Sassoon's younger brother Joseph Sassoon (1795-1872), Today J. Sassoon Financial Group LLC is the holding arm of the Sassoon Family Continuation Trust which holds and manages the assets of the Joseph Sassoon branch of the family, and Sassoon & Co is its investment and merchant banking arm, providing investment management, merchant banking and global advisory services to its clients.
 The firm invests in composite material technology, agriculture and food security, logistics, energy, mining and technology and financial services in the Eastern and Southern Mediterranean, South America, Asia and Africa.
 However, the firm maintains a strong focus on the U.S. and Israeli markets, which represent 60% of its portfolio assets.